rwxrob/zet/20210502004642/README.md

   critically important to the cognitive value of this method.

 * Zettels may have a title on the first line beginning with `# ` and followed by a blank line.
-Titles are not required, however, and should not be over-thought (that is for later when adding to the register).
+Titles (in my version) are required forcing me to think carefully about what this specific zettel will be about.

+* Another zettel pseudo-standard I've adopted is to create a video link (a zettel cast) on the third line which consists of the television emoji, followed by a space, and then a full `http` URL wrapped in angle brackets.
+Zettel casts are simply videos coving the content of the written zettel, usually under 10 minutes long.

-* Unlike the original method, I've allowed the optionally addition of other content, notably a `data.yml` file with structured data in YAML or JSON format (keep the `yml` suffix though).
+* Unlike the original method, I've allowed the optional addition of other content, notably a `data.yaml` file with structured data in YAML or JSON format (keep the `yaml` suffix though).
 Generally, images and other assets should go into their own `asset` Zettelkasten (and repo) because they usually will be referenced by many other Zettels.

+* I also refrain from linking between zettels preferring instead to encourage searching and creation of different outlines that effectively compose several zettels together.
+I learned early on that the same failure of hyperlinking as an unsustainable design approach (inevitable broken links, for example) exists for the original zettel approach.
+This is made worse by the fact that I create zettels constantly and creating the links (although a valuable cognitive practice when there is no computer involved) turns out to be a waste of time.
+Perhaps this worked better for Luhmann who never destroyed a zettel after adding it to the box, only updated it.

-* The main `README.md` file within the top-level of the Git repository serves as the Zettelkasten "register" and pulls together all the references to Zettels, both locally and remotely in other Kasten repos.
+* The main `README.md` file within the top-level of the Git repository serves as browsable entry point into the Zettelkasten linking to different outlines (akin to Luhmann's register) that are generated manually and automatically.

-* External links out to other content should either be traditional web URLs (which can be automatically validated), except when linking to another GitHub ZK repo.
+* External links out to other content should either be traditional web URLs (which can be automatically validated).
+Generally, however, all links should be explicit such that after a Pandoc conversion to text they remain useful (as YouTube video descriptions, for example).

-*  When linking to another GitHub Zettelkasten on GitHub (or potentially other hosting providers that support it) always link to the root, never to the specific zettel ID (for example
-   <https://github.com/rwxrob/zet>).
-This allows things to move and
-   change as they are supposed to do during Zettelkasten content review.
-   (Imagine symlinking or hyperlinking to content you never knew would be there later.)

 * To get more precision in your outbound links to other ZK repos, you can link directly to a search for specific keywords in that